2013 Auto GP Series

 The 2013 Auto GP Series was the fourth year of the Auto GP series, and the fifteenth season of the former Euroseries 3000.
 The championship began on 23 March at Monza in Italy and finished on 6 October at Brno in the Czech Republic, after eight double-header rounds.

 Teams and drivers

 Race calendar and results

 The provisional calendar for the 2013 season was released on 17 January 2013.
-But on 7 February 2013 was revealed that Moscow Raceway were dropped from schedule due to cost reasons.
+But on 7 February 2013 it was revealed that Moscow Raceway were dropped from schedule due to cost reasons.
 Silverstone Circuit will take Moscow Raceway's place in the calendar.
 On 24 April 2013, the calendar was altered again, with dropping Zandvoort due to clash with German GP2 Series and Formula One rounds and changing to Mugello Circuit.